How to Overcome Common Leadership Challenges

 - Lack of predictability in customers and the market

-To most, these challenges represent the barriers or obstacles to achieving success.
-An attempt to manage these challenges can often lead to poor habits or ineffective behaviors that can be debilitating to ensuring we maximize our effectiveness as a business leader…and our sanity as a human being.
+To most, these leadership challenges represent the barriers or obstacles to achieving success.
+An attempt to manage these challenges can often lead to poor habits or ineffective behaviors.
+These behaviours can be debilitating to ensuring we maximize our effectiveness as a business leader…and our sanity as a human being.

 Effective leadership results from knowing what to do, and what not to do.
 Here are five things you should stop doing now: